juto-shogan/boston_housing/README.md

 ## Dataset

-Using the Boston Housing dataset which contains information about different houses in Boston.
+Using the Boston Housing dataset, which contains information about different houses in Boston.
 The features include:

 * CRIM: Crime rate
 * ZN: Proportion of residential land